ojudz08/ojudz08/README.md

 I have a bachelor's degree in Applied Physics and hopefully finish my master's degree in Financial Engineering this year.
 I am a number person and have 4+ years experience data crunching and data analysis.
 I previously worked as blockchain community manager in a start-up company and worked as specialist in one of the top US investment firms providing technical support to quants.

-🔭 I’m currently working on creating a web scraping script for my master's thesis to parse news articles.
+🔭 I’m currently working on creating a web scraping script for my master's thesis to parse news articles on multiple financial websites.

+What I have been doing for these past days?
+I do love to figure things out and study topics that I needed for every project I am working on and my thesis script.
+I had studied multi-threadig/multi-processing and the other time did study APIs.

 ## My Stack